 The Association is responsible for all decisions to initiate, change, and cancel Association dues, and for all matters regarding an employee's revocation of an authorization, and the city shall rely solely on information provided by the Association on such matters.
 The City shall direct all the employee requests to change or cancel deductions, or to revoke an authorization for deductions, to the Association.
-The City shall not seek to resolve disputes between the Association and represented employees about Association membership, the amount of Association dues, or revoking authorizations for deductions.
+The City shall not seek to resolve disputes between the Association dues, or revoking authorizations for deductions.
 Neither the City, nor any of its managers shall provide advice to employees about matters covered in this section, and shall direct employees with questions or concerns about such to the Association agent.
 The Association shall indemnify and hold the City and its agents and employees harmless from any cost, expense fee, or liability resulting from any threat or actual claims, demands, lawsuits, or any other action arising from the operation of this Section.